Islamic Relief Worldwide (IRW) is an international Islamic aid organization that classifies its work into seven distinct sectors:

 According to the Israel Ministry of Foreign Affairs: “Incriminating files were found on Ali's computer, including documents that attested to the organization's [IRW's] ties with illegal Hamas funds abroad (in the UK and in Saudi Arabia) and in Nablus.
 Also found were photographs of swastikas superimposed on IDF [Israeli Defense Forces] symbols, [as well as photos] of senior Nazi German officials, of Osama Bin Laden and Abu Musab al-Zarqawi, as well as many photographs of Hamas military activities.”

 The Israel Ministry of Foreign Affair adds: “The IRW provides support and assistance to Hamas's infrastructure.
 The IRW's activities in Judea, Samaria and the Gaza Strip are carried out by social welfare organizations controlled and staffed by Hamas operatives.
 The intensive activities of these associations are designed to further Hamas's ideology among the Palestinian population.
 These associations' educational and religious institutions incite against the State of Israel and advocate terrorist actions against it and its citizens.
 The associations provide support to the families of terrorists who were wounded in actions against Israel, and to Hamas prisoners and detainees.
 These associations thus promote Hamas's goals including the destruction of the State of Israel.”
+As a result of these assessments, Israel has issued a ban on IRW.

-The aforementioned IRW-USA was incorporated in 1993.
+The aforementioned Islamic Relief-USA was incorporated in 1993.
 In addition to its California headquarters, it also maintains regional offices in Totowa, New Jersey, Washington, D.C. and Plano, Texas.
 The Registered Agent for its incorporation was Kazbek Soobzokov, the former attorney for terror operative Wajdi Ghunaim, who in 2006 called for violence against Jews, was deported from the United States, and was refused entry into Canada after it was discovered that he was a member of Hamas and the Muslim Brotherhood.